carlvisagie/purposeful-live-coaching/client/public/transcripts/relationships-lesson-5.md

 ---

-*This transcript is part of the Emotional Wellness module on Purposeful Live Coaching.*
+*This transcript is part of the Relationships module on Purposeful Live Coaching.*